 Hong Kong Disneyland is located on the northern part of Lantau, with easy access by MTR.
-The most popular theme park in Hong Kong, yet one of the smallest Disneys in the world, the ‘happiest place on Earth’ if full of all the rides, shows and attractions you know and love, plus a few that are unique to Hong Kong.
+The most popular theme park in Hong Kong is full of all the rides, shows and attractions that we know and love, plus a few that are unique to Hong Kong.

-Once up at Ngong Ping, the star of the show is the impressive Big Buddha, one of the largest seated Buddha statues in the world.
+Once up at Ngong Ping Village, the star of the show is the impressive Big Buddha, one of the largest seated Buddha statues in the world.
 Ngong Ping Village is touristy, but the Big Buddha is still a great sight.
-Though the Big Buddha is somewhat ‘new’, having been built in 1993, the nearby Po Lin Monastery, on the other hand, is the real thing, and more than a century old.
+Though the Big Buddha is somewhat ‘new’, having been built in 1993, the nearby Po Lin Monastery is the real thing, and more than a century old.
 Taking the cable car, seeing the Big Buddha, and exploring Po Lin Monastery makes a great day trip on Lantau.

-For a day trip, many people take the cable car up to the Big Buddha, and then a bus down to another area of Lantau.
+To see more of the island, many people take the cable car up to the Big Buddha, and then a bus down to another area of Lantau.
 A popular choice is the Tai O Fishing Village, a remote town that feels trapped in time.
 This is one of the few places in Hong Kong that still has traditional stilt houses, plus lively markets, seafood drying in the sun, and tiny noodle shops.
-From Tai O you can take a boat tour to see Hong Kong’s pink dolphins.
+From Tai O you can take a boat tour to see Hong Kong’s endangered pink dolphins.

-Mui Wo is an interesting village that somehow remains off the tourist path.
+Mui Wo is another interesting village, for a unique reason.
 This is one of the last places in Hong Kong where wild cattle and buffalo roam the roads.
-Rent a bike at the ferry pier and ride through the old fashioned village to reach Silvermine Waterfall and Silvermine Cave, Man Mo Temple, and Silvermine Beach.
+Rent a bike at the ferry pier and ride through old fashioned villages to reach Silvermine Waterfall and Silvermine Cave, Man Mo Temple, and Silvermine Beach.
 You can get to Mui Wo either by ferry from Pier 6 in Central, or New Lantau Bus 3M from Tung Chung, or bus 1 from Tai O.

 Further down the island, and accessible only by a hair-raising bus or taxi ride over the mountain, is Cheung Sha Beach, a long, sandy bay with a handful of waterfront restaurants and bars.
 This is a peaceful place with almost no visitors on a weekday, and a great escape from the concrete jungle.